z3yad30/bank-customer-segmentation-clustering/README.md

-# bank-customer-segmentation-clustering
 README_CONTENT: |
-  # Bank Customer Segmentation using Unsupervised Learning
+  # Bank Customer Segmentation & Interactive Clustering App

-  ## Project Goal
+  ## Project Overview
-  The primary objective of this project is to group bank customers into distinct clusters based on their financial and behavioral characteristics.
-By identifying these segments, the bank can implement tailored marketing strategies to improve engagement and conversion rates.
+  This project uses unsupervised machine learning to segment bank customers based on their financial behavior.
+By identifying distinct groups—such as "High-Value Managers" or "Young Professionals"—banks can design more effective, personalized marketing strategies.

-  ## Dataset Description
-  The analysis is performed on the **Bank Marketing Dataset**, which includes client data such as:
-  * **Demographics**: Age, Job, Marital Status, Education.
-  * **Financial Standing**: Average yearly balance, credit default status, housing and personal loans.
-  * **Campaign History**: Contact type, day/month of last contact, duration, and previous campaign outcomes.

-  ## Technical Stack
-  * **Language**: Python
-  * **Libraries**:
-    * `pandas`, `numpy`: Data manipulation and analysis.
-    * `matplotlib`, `seaborn`: Data visualization and Exploratory Data Analysis (EDA).
-    * `scikit-learn`: Implementation of clustering algorithms (K-Means/PCA).
+  The project includes a complete data science pipeline in a Jupyter Notebook and an interactive **Streamlit Web Application** for real-time customer classification.

-  ## Project Workflow
+  ## Key Features
-  1. **Exploratory Data Analysis (EDA)**: Understanding feature distributions, unique values in categorical features (e.g., 12 unique job titles), and handling negative balances.
-  2. **Data Preprocessing**: Cleaning, encoding categorical variables, and scaling numeric data.
-  3. **Clustering**: Applying unsupervised learning techniques to segment the customer base.
+  - **Comprehensive EDA**: Analysis of 45,211 customers, handling categorical encoding (Job, Marital, etc.) and numerical scaling.
+  - **Clustering Models**: Comparison of K-Means, DBSCAN, and Hierarchical Clustering.
-  4. **Visualization**: Using PCA (Principal Component Analysis) to visualize clusters in 2D space.
+  - **Dimensionality Reduction**: Implementation of PCA (Principal Component Analysis) for 2D visualization of customer segments.
+  - **Interactive Deployment**: A Streamlit app that allows users to input customer details and receive an immediate cluster assignment with behavioral interpretations.

+  ## Identified Customer Segments
+  Based on the analysis, customers are grouped into five key clusters:
+  - **Cluster 0**: Stable Working-Class Married Customers
+  - **Cluster 1**: Young Single Professionals
+  - **Cluster 2**: High-Value Married Managers
+  - **Cluster 3**: Students & Early-Career Prospects
+  - **Cluster 4**: Affluent Retired Customers

+  ## Repository Structure
+  - `06_task_03.ipynb`: Full data analysis, preprocessing, and model training pipeline.
+  - `app.py`: Streamlit application code for the web interface.
+  - `scaler.pkl` & `kmeans.pkl`: Trained model artifacts (required for the app).
+  - `bank-full.csv`: The dataset used for training.

-  ## How to Run
+  ## How to Run the App
-  1. Clone this repository.
+  1. Clone the repository.
-  2. Ensure the dataset `bank-full.csv` is located in a `Data/` folder.
-  3. Install dependencies: `pip install -r requirements.txt`
+  2. Install requirements: `pip install -r requirements.txt`
-  4. Run the Jupyter Notebook `06_task_03.ipynb`.
+  3. Launch the app:
+     ```bash
+     streamlit run app.py
+     ```